-Rare Cancers Australia (RCA) welcomed the Federal Government’s budget announcement this week, with investments towards prevention, screening, support services and research all positive gains for the cancer community.
+Rare Cancers Australia (RCA) welcomed the Federal Government’s budget announcement this week, with investments towards prevention, screeningtesting for cancer or conditions that can lead to cancer before symptoms appear, also known as cancer screening, support services and research all positive gains for the cancera disease where abnormal cells split without control and spread to other nearby body tissue and/or organs community.

 CEO of RCA, Christine Cockburn, said she was encouraged by the Government’s budget commitment, in particular towards health and medical research, with the Medical Research Future Fund (MRFF) allocated an additional $411.6 million.

-“In our Rarefication report launched last year, one of our key recommendations was for substantial Government research investment into the MRFF and NHMRC to further research into genomic studies and precision oncology,” Ms Cockburn said.
+“In our Rarefication report launched last year, one of our key recommendations was for substantial Government research investment into the MRFF and NHMRC to further research into genomic studies and precision oncologythe study, diagnosis and treatment of cancer,” Ms Cockburn said.

 “It is encouraging to see the Government investing in life-saving medical research, notably through the introduction of two new 10-year research missions for low survival and cancers and reducing health inequities – both of which are key issues for rare.